appfuse/appfuse/README.txt

 - Massive amount of bug fixes applied to AppGen to allow it to be run multiple times.
 Also fixed "id" problems so the POJOs id property is actually looked up instead of just assuming it's a Long and named "id".
+- Fixed project files for Eclipse and IDEA so you can easily run unit tests from within your IDE.
+Just run the "compile" task with Ant, refresh your project and test away!
 - [AppGen] Added Query by Example code to the getXXXs(XXX) method of detailed Hibernate DAOs.
 Added code to Struts and Spring versions to allow searching on the list screen by manually passing in name/value pairs of a POJO's